acuteaangle/vintagestory-nix/tools/README.md

   programs.vs-launcher = {
     enable = true; # Install VS Launcher package = pkgs.vintagestoryPackages.vs-launcher; # default
-    # Change the directory, relative to $HOME,
-    # in which to link installed versions
+    settings = {
-    gameVersionsDir = ".config/VSLGameVersions"; # default
+      # These are 'null' by default
+      installationsDir = "${config.xdg.configHome}/VSLauncher/installations";
+      versionsDir = "${config.xdg.configHome}/VSLauncher/gameVersions";
+      backupDir = "${config.xdg.configHome}/VSLauncher/backups";

+      # List of Vintage Story packages to install in VS Launcher
-    installedVersions = with pkgs.vintagestoryPackages; [
+      gameVersions = with pkgs.vintagestoryPackages; [
-      # Current version I'm playing on with mods
-      v1-20-4-net8
+        # Old save with lots of mods, some of them
+        # never got updated
+        v1-19-6-net8

         # I have an active save with some friends
-      # I don't want to mess with updating mods
-      v1-19-8-net8
+        v1-21-0
       ];
     };
+  };

-  # Can still have a normal install
+  # Can still have a standalone install
   home.packages = [pkgs.vintagestoryPackages.latest];
 }
 ```